How to Change the Registered Agent of a Texas LLC

 What is the best way to file with the Texas Secretary of State?

 Filing online is the quickest and easiest way to file your application.
-The processing time of online applications is usually quicker then applications by mail.
+The processing time of online applications is usually quicker than applications by mail.

 If you need help with changing the registered agent of your Texas LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.